Showing posts with label leadership. Show all posts

 The Transparency Tightrope: Leading with Clarity Without Losing Focus

-In today’s workplace, “transparency” has become a buzzword—often invoked with the best of intentions, but not always with a shared understanding.
-As senior managers, we’re frequently asked to walk a fine line: be open, be honest, be accessible—but also, deliver results, protect strategic priorities, and maintain momentum.
+In today’s workplace, “transparency” has become a buzzword often invoked with the best of intentions, but not always with a shared understanding.
+As senior managers, we’re frequently asked to walk a fine line: be open, be honest, be accessible, but also deliver results, protect strategic priorities, and maintain momentum.

 But what happens when transparency is interpreted as “tell me everything, all the time”?